DanielCalvo/studies/Notes/Book_notes/kubernetes_up_and_running/GENERAL_NOTES.md

 Book then decouples storage definition from pod definition (write the yamls here)
 Author then uses a ReplicaSet with a single pod, to ensure the pod is rescheduled somewhere else in case of node failure.

+#### Stateful set
+Continue on page 146

 ### CHAPTER 14: Deploying Real-World Applications

+You need to at least review this part!